Dwight Yorke: Manchester United

 In his first season Yorke was a key player in guiding his club to a unique treble of the Premier League title, FA Cup and UEFA Champions League, and forming a legendary partnership with Andy Cole.
 Yorke finished the season as the top league goalscorer with 18 goals and contributed goals against Bayern Munich, Barcelona, Inter Milan, and Juventus in the Champions League, and he won the Premier League Player of the Season.
 Yorke was also a regular member of United's 1999–2000 title winning team, contributing 23 goals in all competitions.

-Despite a less successful third season personally, Yorke scored his 100th Premier League goal in a 3-0 victory over Derby County on 24 November 2000 and also netted a hat-trick in the top of the table clash with Arsenal as United went on to win a third successive title.
+Despite a less successful third season, Yorke scored his 100th Premier League goal in a 3-0 victory over Derby County on 24 November 2000 and also netted a hat-trick in the top of the table clash with Arsenal.
 In January 2002 a move to Middlesbrough fell through.
 He played his last game for United that month, and was not issued a squad number for the 2002–03 season.
 Altogether he scored 65 goals for Manchester United in 152 appearances.